- A job build is not behaving as expected.

 config.xml) you are having the issues with from the

-Exceptionally, when you don’t have access to the filesystem copy its configuration in an
+Exceptionally, when you don’t have access to the filesystem, you can copy the job configuration in an

-xml file as result as the output of accessing to its
+xml file as result of accessing to its

 In the case the Pipeline definition is set as Pipeline Script from SCM, attach also its

 - the build directory of a Successful build